PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 We consider a scenario where there are 10 validators in the ecosystem and all have an equal weight.
 So any one validator's proportion of total stake in the entire ecosystem (i.e. self-delegated stake + delegated stake) is 10%.
 Take an example of one particular validator that has 20% self-delegated stake and applies a commission of 10%.
 Now let us consider a block with the following revenue:

-* 990 FX in block provisions
+* 990 PUNDIAI in block provisions
-* 10 FX in transaction fees.
+* 10 PUNDIAI in transaction fees.

-This amounts to a total of 1000 FX to be distributed among all staking pools.
+This amounts to a total of 1000 PUNDIAI to be distributed among all staking pools.
 Each validator's staking pool will receive 10% of this total amount which amounts to 100FX.

 Now let us look at the internal distribution of revenue:

-* Commission = `10% * 80% * 100` FX = 8 FX
+* Commission = `10% * 80% * 100` PUNDIAI = 8 PUNDIAI
-* Validator's revenue = `20% * 100` FX + Commission = 28 FX
+* Validator's revenue = `20% * 100` PUNDIAI + Commission = 28 PUNDIAI
-* Delegators' total revenue = `80% * 100` FX - Commission = 72 FX
+* Delegators' total revenue = `80% * 100` PUNDIAI - Commission = 72 PUNDIAI

 Then, each delegator in the staking pool can claim their portion of the delegators' total revenue.

 ## Risks

-Staking FX is not a risk-free activity.
-First, staked FX are locked up, and retrieving them requires a 3 week waiting period called unbonding period.
+Staking PUNDIAI is not a risk-free activity.
+First, staked PUNDIAI are locked up, and retrieving them requires a 3 week waiting period called unbonding period.
 Additionally, if a validator misbehaves, a portion of their total stake can be slashed.
 This includes the stake of their delegators.

 There are currently two conditions that can result in slashing of funds for a validator and their delegators: